boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 ## Using modules

+> When creating a modular system, instead of creating a monolithic application (where the smallest component is the whole), several smaller modules are written separately so when they are composed together, they construct the executable application program.

 In order to use a module it gets imported by another module or program.
 Assume the following use of the `ringbuffer` module from a module implementation in file `slidingaverage.blc`.